INFO490/assignments/hw5/hw5.markdown

 The easiest way to do this (that I can think of) is substituting any word that matches the above patterns with empty strings `''` (using regular expressions, or regex for short), and at the end, using list comprehension to remove all the empty strings from the list.

-At this point, it might be a good idea to
+At this point, you should

 - Convert everything to lower cases.

-Finally,
+and finally,

 - Return the list of cleaned-up words.

+Here is an example of how all this works.
+After extracting only the texts from the metadata and converting them to ASCII strings, `status_texts` will be a list of about 1000 strings.
+But to keep this example short, let's say our `status_texts` was a list of these three strings,

+	['Keeping track of agricultural data presents special problems for #informatics systems - http://t.co/oYMC7pvylY', 'Apply by July 7 for NLMs biomedical #informatics course (Sept.
+14-20).
+Its free, too.
+Details: http://t.co/FVfTXx4QBa', 'RT @rebrandtoday: #startup MEDongle .com-#secure #medical #Record #storage and access.#medicaltech #dongle #healthcare #informatics #VC #ve']

+At the end, we want to clean this up and return a list of

+	['keeping', 'track', 'of', 'agricultural', 'data', 'presents', 'special', 'problems', 'for', 'systems', 'apply', 'by', 'july', 'for', 'nlms', 'biomedical', 'course', 'sept', 'its', 'free', 'too', 'details', 'rt', 'medongle', 'com', 'and', 'access']

-If you are confused about anything, you can simply google e.g. "python convert string to lowercase" or ask us questions.
+Note that words that had #'s, @'s, numbers, or links in them are all gone now, and we have a list of nicely looking words.
+If you are confused about how to do some of the operations, you can simply google e.g. "python convert string to lowercase" or ask us questions.

 #### Function: get_counts()